Has Grundéns Solved the Polybag Problem?

 The impetus for Grundéns to shift away from plastic packaging came several years ago, when executives at the company came across research declaring that by 2050 the world’s oceans would contain more plastic than fish.

-“That hit home for Grundéns,” Azevedo says.
+“That hit home for Grundéns,” Azevedo said.
 “Because if there are no healthy oceans, there are no healthy fish.
 And, boom, Grundéns is out of business.”

 Food-grade packaging entered the conversation when an executive brought coffee bean packs into the office, wondering if similar packaging would work for apparel.
 Grundéns then began reaching out to manufacturers online, until the company landed on one—China-based Shenzhen Stars Trading Co., Ltd. Shenzhen Stars, which handles mainly food-grade packaging, agreed to develop Grundéns’ vision, and the quest to build a better polybag began.